• Icon Head

 • for internal business purposes such as preparing invoices;

-• for purposes you specifically authorise, including posting information on our website;
+• for purposes you specifically authorise, including publishing information on our website;

 • to comply with our legal and professional obligations.

-We may be required to disclose your information to third parties, including agents or third-party contractors, who assist us in providing our services (such as our third-party data storage or online storage operators) in certain circumstances, both within and outside New Zealand, including:
+We may disclose or may be required to disclose Personal Information to third parties in certain circumstances, both within and outside New Zealand, including:

 • as required by law; or